-Many augmented versions of D&M's IS Success Modelhave retained the 'intention to use' dimension (see for example Pitt, Watson & Kavan, 1995; and DeLone & McLean, 2003, 2008).
-'Intention to use' is perceived to arise from cognitive appraisal of past experience (in this case experience with the IS) (Bhattacherjee and Premkumar, 2004) or ease of use or the perceived usefulness of the system (Legris, Ingham & Collerette, 2003).
+Many augmented versions of D&M's IS Success Model have retained the 'intention to use' dimension (see for example Pitt, Watson & Kavan, 1995; and DeLone & McLean; 2003, 2008).
+'Intention to use' is perceived to arise from cognitive appraisal of past experience (in this case experience with the IS) [Bhattacherjee, 2001] or ease of use or the perceived usefulness of the system (Legris, Ingham & Collerette, 2003).
 According to Legris, Ingham and Collerette (2003), ease of use and perceived usefulness are the major drivers behind IS use.
 Ease of use in particular is attributed to the structure of the IS human interface and the technical skills' requirements on the part of the user.
-Users attain ICT technical skills from exposure and training (Schibeciet al., 2008).
-Technology acceptance model (TAM) and theory of reasoned action (TRA) both recognize attitude as external driver to behavioural intention (Legris, Ingham & Collerette, 2003).
-Yang and Yoo (2004) study further confirms the importance of cognitive attitude to IS use.
-These suggest that attitude towards an IS has reasonable effect on the success of the IS to the extent that it influences use and intention to use.

-One way of influencing attitude is through training and advocacy.
-Amaoko-Gyampah & Salam( 2004) posit that training play a very important role in the success of information systems implementation.
-In particular, training shapes IS user belief or attitude.
-Training effectiveness on use of an information system may therefore be a good predictor of IS success (Amaoko-Gyampah & Salam, 2004).
+Users attain ICT technical skills from exposure and training (Schibeci, MacCallum, Cumming-Potvin, Durrant, Kissane & Miller, 2008).
+Training effectiveness on use of an information system is therefore a good predictor of IS success.
 From this perspective, training effectiveness is closely linked to the intention to use dimension in D&M's (2003) IS Success Model.
 The intention to use a system influences user satisfaction with the system and user satisfaction may in turn re-ignite the intention to use the system.
 If this two way causality has credence, then we may infer that the "intention to use a system creates user satisfaction and user satisfaction excites one's intention to use".
 The position of intention to use may, to some extent, be viewed as an antecedent to user satisfaction.